DinoChiesa/ApiLoadGen/README.md

 - The settings for the job store are hardcoded to an open App Services app under my personal ccount.
 - There's no companion UI to create job definitions or inquire their status.
 Should be done in angularJS!
 - Currently no way to set a variable X-Forwarded-For header.
 There will be a way to allow a weighted-random selection of XFF.
+- starting a job with a non-existent job id results in {"message":"ok"} response.
+Expected: 400 {"message":"no such job"}